isabella232/edge-video-analytics-microservice/eii/README.md

 The Edge Video Analytics Microservice combines the video ingestion and analytics capabilities provided by EII visual ingestion and analytics modules.

-## Fetching EII source code
+## Running

-Since the EII Edge Video Analytics Microservice depends on EII provisioning, it has to be built in EII context by fetching the EII source code.
+Since the EII Edge Video Analytics Microservice depends on EII provisioning, it has to be run in EII context by fetching the EII source code.
 Please follow the steps mentioned below to fetch the EII source code

 ```sh